I'm going to show you how to write the perfect medical school personal statement.

 If any of this sounds familiar, you know you are not alone.

-I've worked with hundreds of premeds who all struggled with how to live in 5,300 characters while at the same time making the strongest case of why they should be admitted to medical school.
+I've worked with hundreds of premeds who all struggled with how to share their life story in only 5,300 characters and at the same time trying to make the strongest case of why they should be admitted to medical school.

-She was in your shoes and thought she had a good medical school essay - but I was able to quickly point out the common pitfalls premeds write about.
-Luckily, she took everything I said to heart and now she is living her dream as a medical student at Case Western Reserve University School of Medicine.
+She was in your shoes and thought she had a good medical school essay - but I was able to quickly point out the common pitfalls she and premeds write about.
+Luckily, she took everything I said to heart, made all the changes and now she is living her dream as a medical student at Case Western Reserve University School of Medicine.